 The Chopra Center created a list of scenarios in which to use Ujjayi breath, including when you’re agitated, practicing hatha yoga, engaging in aerobic exercise, or when you’re feeling anxious or nervous.
 According to this source, some Olympic athletes have incorporated Ujjayi breath into their sport to enhance the function of their respiratory systems, making it a perfect fit for an at-home workout as well!

-While Ujjayi breath is often done in tandem with yoga, it can also be used as an individual practice to reach a meditative state and aid in coping with anxiety, which in a time of quarantine is a wonderful stress management skill to have.
+While Ujjayi breath is often done in tandem with yoga, it can also be used as an individual practice to reach a meditative state and aid in coping with anxiety.
+During a time of quarantine, this is a wonderful stress management skill to have.

 Yoga Journal recommends beginners practice this breathing pattern in a seated position in order to get a sense of the feeling of the breath before incorporating it into an active yoga session.
-They write, “Once you find a baseline Ujjayi breath in a pose that is not too strenuous (Downward-Facing Dog for example), endeavor to maintain that quality of breath throughout the practice.
+They write, “Once you find a baseline Ujjayi breath in a pose that is not too strenuous, for example, Downward-Facing Dog, endeavor to maintain that quality of breath throughout the practice.
 Some asanas require great effort, and you may begin to strain in your breath.”

 With the world in its current state of uncertainty, anxiety is likely at an all-time high for many Women of Today readers.

 While there is a multitude of avenues that can be pursued to relieve this stress, Ujjayi breath incorporated with any practice of yoga or meditation can have wonderful effects on the state of your mind and body.
-So even after we leave our home quarantines and life has returned to a new normal, having a solid arsenal of coping mechanisms for stress can lead to a happier and healthier life with breathing practice being just the tip of the iceberg.
+So even after we leave our home quarantines and life has returned to a new normal, having a solid arsenal of coping mechanisms for stress can lead to a happier and healthier life.
+Breathing practice is just the tip of the iceberg.